Health & Safety at VSOCC

-VSOCC is committed to maintaining healthy and safe environments, and providing high quality learning experiences and care during the COVID-19 Pandemic.
+VSOCC is committed to maintaining healthy and safe environments, and providing high quality learning experiences and care.
 In addition to existing VSOCC policies and procedures, the following measures are informed by BC Public Health, BC Centre for Disease Control (BC CDC), WorkSafe BC, the BC Community Care and Assisted Living Act and Child Care Licensing Regulations.
-Updated December 02, 2020.
+Updated May 17, 2022.

 Daily Health Check

-All employees and children must complete a health check for new symptoms of COVID-19 each day prior to arriving and entering a VSOCC centre.
+All employees, children and visitors must assess their health for symptoms of illness each day prior to arriving and entering a VSOCC centre.